 Friday, 7 December 2012

-since the birth of my son, i have been trying to be as natural as possible with all aspects of his life. non-medicated birth, exclusive breastfeeding, homemade purees... so i decided to continue and make a natural, homemade moisturizing lotion that could also be used as a diaper rash cream. after a bit of research, here is the recipe i came up with.
+Since the birth of my son, I have been trying to be as natural as possible with all aspects of his life.
+Non-medicated birth, exclusive breastfeeding, homemade purees... so I decided to continue and make a natural, homemade moisturizing lotion.
+After a bit of research, I was inspired rawmazing to create my own recipe.

-note: you can change the essential oil to modify the smell to your liking. the calendula oil is for added healing properties, you can leave it out or change it to another oil of your choosing. you can also increase the quantity to make the lotion creamier.
+You can change the Essential Oil to modify the smell to your liking.
+The Calendula Oil is for added healing properties, you can leave it out or change it to another oil of your choosing.
+You can also increase the quantity to make the lotion creamier.

-note: this step is important, otherwise the lotion will not whip. it may take some time, to speed things up put in the fridge
+It's important to let the mix solidify slightly, otherwise the lotion will not whip.
+It may take some time, to speed things up put in the fridge.

-note: the lotion will solidify since both coconut oil and shea butter are solids at room temperature. skin contact melts it instantly and the oils absorb quickly. the mixture is shelf stable.
+The lotion will solidify since both Coconut Oil and Shea Butter are solids at room temperature.
+Skin contact melts it instantly and the oils absorb quickly.
+The mixture is shelf stable.

 If you are planning on making big batches (or taking a really long time to use your lotion), you can also add a drop of Vitamin E as a preservative agent.
 All the ingredients have a long shelf stable life, so you shouldn't need to.
 Stay tuned for my lip balm and eatable lip gloss recipes.